Compare Robinhood vs SoFi: IRA, commissions, fees, trading tools, pros and cons. Which online broker is better?

 Recommendations

-ETF & Stock Trading: Robinhood has better software, so we have to go with it.
+ETF & Stock Trading: Robinhood has better tools, so it is the best choice.

-Long-Term Investors and Retirement Savers: Robinhood has 1% free match, while Sofi does not.
+Long-Term Investors and Retirement Savers: Robinhood has a 1% IRA match, SoFi does not.

 Small Accounts: Either firm will work.